API Reference

 - close(root_variable)

-Finalize and close the .om file by writing the trailer with the root variable.
+Finalize and close the .om file by writing the trailer with the resolved root variable.

 root_variable (

-omfiles.OmVariable) – The OmVariable that serves as the root/entry point of the file hierarchy.
-All other variables should be accessible through this root variable.- Returns:
+omfiles.OmWriterVariable) – The writer handle that serves as the root/entry point of the file hierarchy.- Returns:

 None on success.